Aboriginal and Torres Strait Islander mental health

 ► Aboriginal and Torres Strait Islander: Cultural considerations for risk assessment (Rural trainee and SIMG webinar number 10)

 ► The National Aboriginal and Torres Strait Islander Leadership in Mental Health has launched its Gayaa Dhuwi (Proud Spirit) Declaration

 ► The Department of Health (Australia) has launched the Aboriginal and Torres Strait Islander Health Curriculum Framework.

 RANZCP/ AIDA Scholarship to Congress

 Aboriginal and Torres Strait Islander junior medical practitioners and medical students, are you interested in a career in psychiatry?

 Would you like the opportunity to interact with leading psychiatrists and mental health experts to enhance your training and learning?

 The Royal Australian and New Zealand College of Psychiatrists (RANZCP) and the Australian Indigenous Doctors’ Association (AIDA) are committed to increasing the number of Aboriginal and Torres Strait Islander graduates successfully completing psychiatry training and entering practice in any of the fields of psychiatry.

-- Opportunity to meet the RANZCP President, CEO and the Aboriginal and Torres Strait Islander Mental Health Committee
+- the opportunity to meet the RANZCP President, CEO and members of the Aboriginal and Torres Strait Islander Mental Health Committee.

 The Dance of Life